SaiReddyA-1/Meme-Generator/README.md

 <br/>

-**The following instructions are required for the tests to pass**
+**The following instructions are required for the tests to pass:**

-- The HTML container element for the generated meme should have `data-testid` attribute value as **meme**
+- The HTML container element for the generated meme should have a `data-testid` attribute value as **meme**.
-- When Styled Components are used, `data-testid` attribute should be used instead of `testid` attribute
+- When Styled Components are used, `data-testid` attribute should be used instead of `testid` attribute.

 </details>